 The water temperature for the Gulf of Mexico (West Coast) and the Atlantic Ocean (East Coast) is consistently in the mid-80s.

 What to Pack

-The month of September is filled with fall themed festivals and Halloween events.
-Most of the major theme parks throughout the state have some type of fall or harvest fest or a spooky Halloween event that lasts through October.
-Some of the most popular events are at Disney World and Busch Gardens Tampa Bay.
+The month of September is filled with fall-themed festivals and Halloween events at the popular theme parks.
+Look for harvest festivals and spooky events that last on into October.
+Some of the most popular events are at Walt Disney World and Busch Gardens in Tampa Bay.

 - Epcot International Food & Wine Festival: At Disney's Epcot Center, a celebration of the world's greatest foods and cuisines combined with continuous entertainment, seminars, and food demos run through September and often on into November.
 Meet celebrity chefs and noteworthy Disney culinary superstars and enjoy their creative cuisine.

 - Busch Gardens' Howl-O-Scream: One of Tampa Bay's most popular Halloween celebrations is a real scream with haunted houses, pitch black thrill rides, and heart-pounding horror.
 This event is recommended for guests over the age of 17 because yes, it's that scary.

 - Busch Gardens Tampa Bay's Bier Fest: On weekends from mid-August through early September, explore beer from around the world at the Busch Gardens Tampa Bay's Bier Fest.
 Enjoy live entertainment at this event which puts a modern spin on Oktoberfest.

 - Halloween Horror Nights: Universal Orlando's Halloween Horror Nights is one of the country's largest and most elaborate Halloween events.
 The park is decked out for Halloween through September and into November—special hotel and ticket packages are available.